 What Is a Court-Appointed Guardian?

-Who Can Be Appointed As a Guardian?
+Who Can Be a Legal Guardian?

-In cases where more than one person is seeking responsibility for a ward’s needs, the court will decide who is best qualified for the position.
-The ward’s preferences and any legal documents that were prepared prior to their incapacitation (such as a will or advance directive) are factored into this decision, when possible.
+In cases where more than one person is seeking responsibility for a ward’s needs, the court will determine who is best qualified for the position.
+Sometimes one person is appointed to handle the ward’s personal and medical decisions (often referred to as guardianship of the person), and another is granted responsibility for managing the ward’s financial matters (guardianship of the property).
+The ward’s preferences and any valid legal documents that were prepared prior to their incapacitation (e.g., non-durable POA, will, or advance directive) are factored into this decision when possible.

 When Is a Guardian Appointed?